 During our trip to Seoul, Evan and I ate so much good food that we probably put on about 2 kg (each) after the trip!
 After checking out the many eateries, we have selected our 10 favourite restaurants and cafes in Seoul, categorized into 6 locations: Dongdaemun, Gangnam, Itaewon, Myeong-dong, Samcheong-dong and University Quarter.
 Hope you like this article and feel free to ask any questions in the comments section!
+A great hotel to stay in Seoul would be the Aloft Seoul Myeongong, a new and modern hotel located very near to Myeongdong shopping street.

 Also read: 10 Fun Things to Do in Seoul!